-The Credit Agreement continues to contain customary financial covenants and events of default under which the obligation could be accelerated and/or the interest rate increased.
-The Company was in compliance with all financial covenants as of August 25, 2019.
+The Credit Agreement contains customary financial covenants and events of default under which the obligation could be accelerated and/or the interest rate increased.
+As of February 23, 2020, the Company was in compliance with all financial covenants under the Credit Agreement, other than the maximum Total Leverage Ratio covenant, which was waived by the lenders and retroactively amended pursuant to the Seventh Amendment to 5.75 to 1.00 for the fiscal quarter ended February 23, 2020.

-As of August 25, 2019, \$70.6 million was outstanding on the Revolver, at an interest rate of 4.98% under the Eurodollar option.
+As of February 23, 2020, \$58.5 million was outstanding on the Revolver, at an interest rate of 5.16%.